Jupiter Icy Moons Explorer

-The Jupiter Icy Moons Explorer (JUICE) is an interplanetary spacecraft in development by the European Space Agency (ESA) with Airbus Defence and Space as the main contractor.
-The mission will study three of Jupiter's Galilean moons: Ganymede, Callisto, and Europa (excluding the volcanically active Io; Io is not an icy moon) all of which are thought to have significant bodies of liquid water beneath their surfaces, making them potentially habitable environments.
+The Jupiter Icy Moons Explorer (Juice, formerly JUICE) is an interplanetary spacecraft developed by the European Space Agency (ESA) and on its way to orbit and study three icy moons of Jupiter: Ganymede, Callisto, and Europa.
+These planetary-mass moons are planned to be studied because they are thought to have significant bodies of liquid water beneath their frozen surfaces, which would make them potentially habitable for extraterrestrial life.

-The spacecraft is scheduled to launch on 13 April 2023 and will reach Jupiter in July 2031 after four gravity assists and eight years of travel.
-In December 2034, the spacecraft will enter orbit around Ganymede for its close up science mission, becoming the first spacecraft to orbit a moon other than the Moon of Earth.
-The selection of this mission for the L1 launch slot of ESA's Cosmic Vision science programme was announced on 2 May 2012.
-Its period of operations will overlap with NASA's Europa Clipper mission, launching in 2024.
+Juice is the first interplanetary spacecraft to the outer Solar System planets not launched by the United States and the first set to orbit a moon other than Earth's Moon.
+Launched by ESA, from Guiana Space Centre in French Guiana on 14 April 2023, with Airbus Defence and Space as the main contractor, it is expected to reach Jupiter in July 2031 after four gravity assists and eight years of travel.
+In December 2034, the spacecraft will enter orbit around Ganymede for its close-up science mission.
+Its period of operations will overlap with NASA's Europa Clipper mission, which was launched in October 2024.

-History
+Background

 The mission started as a reformulation of the Jupiter Ganymede Orbiter proposal, which was to be ESA's component of the cancelled Europa Jupiter System Mission – Laplace (EJSM-Laplace).
 It became a candidate for the first L-class mission (L1) of the ESA Cosmic Vision Programme, and its selection was announced on 2 May 2012.

-In April 2012, JUICE was recommended over the proposed Advanced Telescope for High Energy Astrophysics (ATHENA) X-ray telescope and a gravitational wave observatory (New Gravitational wave Observatory (NGO)).
+In April 2012, Juice was recommended over the proposed X-ray telescope ATHENA and the gravitational wave observatory LISA (under the older name NGO).
+Both unsuccessful mission proposals have been selected later and are under development as of 2025.

 In July 2015, Airbus Defence and Space was selected as the prime contractor to design and build the probe, to be assembled in Toulouse, France.
+In 2024, Airbus Defence and Space received the Excellence Award from ESA for their work on Juice.
+By 2023, the mission was estimated to cost ESA 1.5 billion euros ($1.6 billion).